 Among his orchestral works there are: Journeys (for soprano and orchestra), first performed by the Hong Kong Philharmonic conducted by Edo de Waart in October 2004 (the text was taken from epic poetry by contemporary Chinese poet Xi Chuan); Concerto for erhu (Chinese two-stringed fiddle) co-commissioned by the Singapore Symphony Orchestra (world premiered in January 2007) and the Bavarian Radio’s longstanding concert series “Musica Viva”; Concerto for zheng commissioned by MiTo Settembre Musica festival and premiered in Turin (September 2011).

-The prestigious international ´Tibor Varga´ violin competition, has commissioned Guo to write the compulsory piece for the 2013 edition. shèxì (this is the title of the work for violin and ensemble) will be premiered by the finalists of the competition, in August.
+The prestigious international ´Tibor Varga´ violin competition, commissioned Guo to write the compulsory piece for the 2013 edition. shèxì (this is the title of the work for violin and orchestra) was premiered by the finalists of the competition.

 - Concerto per zheng e orchestra